openriver/openriver.github.io/README.md

 # openriver.github.io
-example website as a data portal for the fictitious munipality of Open River
+example website as a data portal for the fictitious municipality of Open River